 Respuesta central: A bolsa de hielo seco never makes liquid water; it makes CO₂ gas.
 The “sweat” is moisture from the air condensing on a surface colder than the dew point, or frost that later thaws.
 Think of a cold soda can on a humid day—same physics, colder surface.

 What’s going on: When warehouse or last‑mile air hits a bolsa de hielo seco that is far below freezing, the outer film or carton sits under the local dew point.
 Water vapor becomes droplets or frost on that cold surface.
 As the route progresses and the surface warms, frost turns to visible water.
-Your bolsa de hielo seco didn’t leak; the air did.
+Su bolsa de hielo seco didn’t leak; the air did.
 Use insulation to keep the outer surface warmer than the dew point, and add a vapor barrier to shield fiberboard.

 Dew‑point thresholds for a bolsa de hielo seco